-During the year ended September 30, 2016, the Company loaned Grafoid Inc. \$360,000.
-An allowance for doubtful collection for \$360,000 was made in the current year accounting for Grafoid's financial position and an assessment of collectability.
-The allowance may be reversed in the future once collectability is deemed reasonable.
+During the ended September 30, 2016, the Company loaned Grafoid Inc. \$360,000.
+As at September 30, 2016, there were no terms of repayment and, accordingly, the entire amount was included as a long-term receivable.
+In fiscal 2017, the Company recorded an allowance for doubtful collection for the entire \$360,000, as collectability is uncertain given Grafoid's financial position.
+The allowance may be reversed in the future if a chance in conditions suggests the amount is collectible.

-During the year ended September 30, 2017, the Company loaned Grafoid a total of \$3,092,739 which formed part of the Company's new investment in Grafoid (refer to Note 6 to the audited financial statements for the year ended September 30, 2017).
+During the 2017 fiscal year, the Company advanced additional amounts totalling \$3,092,739 to Grafoid that, in substance, form part of the Company's net investment in Grafoid (Note 6).
+Subsequent to quarter end, in May 2018, Grafoid repaid the entire balance of the advances.